Breastfeeding Laws by State

 When it comes to breastfeeding in public, women’s breastfeeding rights are determined at the state level.
 But the federal government does have a pumping at work law on the books.
 Thanks to the Patient Protection and Affordable Care Act, which was signed by President Obama in 2010, women have the legal right to pump at work.

 By law, employers are required to provide a reasonable break time for employees to express breast milk for their children for up to one year after giving birth, according to the Department of Labor.
 All employers (with more than 50 employees) also have to provide a lactation room at work that’s shielded from view and free from intrusions—and the bathroom doesn’t qualify.
-“As a breastfeeding mom, you need to be comfortable,” says Michele Dwyer, RN, IBCLC at St. Joseph’s Hospital Health Center in Syracuse, New York.“You need a sink to wash your equipment.
-And you need a quiet, clean environment to pump every two hours.”
+“As a breastfeeding mom, you need to be comfortable,” says Michele Dwyer, RN, IBCLC at St. Joseph’s Hospital Health Center in Syracuse, New York.
+"You need a sink to wash your equipment, and you need a quiet, clean environment to pump.”

 Currently pregnant?
 Now’s the time to talk to your employer.
 Plan a time during your second or third trimester to talk with your managers about your plan to breastfeed after returning from maternity leave.
 Ask where you can pump, and explain how frequently you’ll need to do it.
 “Having a conversation in advance makes it much easier to work out the details,” Dwyer says.
 “By the time baby comes, everything will already be in place.”

-Good news for breastfeeding moms: Nearly every state (with the exception of Idaho) has laws that specifically allow women to breastfeed anywhere they’d like, in public or private.
-But while breastfeeding in public is legal, the 49 states with breastfeeding laws all have unique interpretations.
+Good news for breastfeeding moms: Every state has laws that establish a woman’s right to nurse in public.
+Idaho was the last holdout to have breastfeeding protection laws on the books, but new legislation went into effect July 2018 that exempts breastfeeding mothers from indecent exposure and obscenity laws.
+But while public breastfeeding is now legal across the country, each state has a unique interpretation.
 Some focus exclusively on where you can breastfeed (i.e., anywhere), while others take the workplace and jury duty into consideration.
 Scroll down to find breastfeeding laws by state and learn what’s considered legal where you live.

 Alabama breastfeeding laws